swalker-sada/anthos-practice/README.md

 ./build.sh
 ```

-- The `build.sh` script creates an `infrastructure` repo in Cloud Source Repository (CSR).
-The `infrastructure` repo contains the code to deploy the Anthos resources in GCP and AWS.
-Committing to the _main_ branch of the `infrastructure` repository triggers a series of build pipelines in **Cloudbuild**.
-These pipelines deploys the Anthos platform resources in both GCP and AWS.
 > Note that the infrastructure build process can take approximately 30 - 35 minutes to complete.

 - After the `build.sh` script finishes, navigate to the **Cloudbuild** details page in Cloud Console from the left hand navbar.
 - Initially, you see the `main` build running.
 Click on the build ID to inspect the stages of the pipeline.
 The `main` build pipeline trigger additional builds.
 - The following diagram illustrates the builds and the approximate times each stage takes to complete.
 Note that all the `env` and the `gitlab` stages run concurrently as shown.